iokwudiafor/diss/README.md

 # README

-[Diss_Project] Streaming Service run on Ruby on Rails
+[Diss_Project] Streaming Service created on Ruby on Rails Hosted on heroku at soundzgood.herokuapp.com